eliotbo/bevy_plot/README.md

 ## How to get started

-Add "bevy_plot" to the dependencies list in the Cargo.toml file of your project, and have a look at the [examples](https://github.com/eliotbo/bevy_plot/tree/main/examples) to see how to add the PlotPlugin, import and use the Plot asset.
+Add "bevy_plot" to the dependencies list in the Cargo.toml file of your project, add a font to your assets, and have a look at the [examples](https://github.com/eliotbo/bevy_plot/tree/main/examples) to see how to add the PlotPlugin, import and use the Plot asset.

 ## TODO